Things to do in Skopje, the weird, wonderful and quirky city that you’ll either love or hate!

 Heck, you can even still buy a sleeveless sheepskin jacket just like the one Anthony Quinn wore in The Guns of Navarone.
 If we didn’t travel so light I would have got myself one of those although there is a rumour that my father-in-law (Kirsty’s dad – not pictured by the way, that’s Anthony Quinn!) still has one stored away in the attic somewhere, purchased during his adventures in the Balkans back in the 1960s.

-The Old Bazaar is mainly about strolling around but if you want a focus, the modern and very hectic Bit Pazar (sometimes called Pit Bazar) at the top end of the district is worth a peak as is Sveti Spas Church where the underground wooden iconostasis (wall of icons and religious paintings) is impressive indeed.
+The Old Bazaar is mainly about strolling around but if you want a focus, the modern and very hectic Bit Pazar (sometimes called Pit Bazar) at the top end of the district is worth a peek as is Sveti Spas Church where the underground wooden iconostasis (wall of icons and religious paintings) is impressive indeed.
 But for us, the Mustafa Pasha Mosque was the must-see sight in the Old Bazaar.
 A fine example of Ottoman architecture, the mosque is situated on the eastern fringes of the bazaar and if you leave it until last, it is only a short (uphill) walk from the mosque to the Tvrdina Kale Fortress.
 Byzantine and later Ottoman, the city’s castle is not that impressive inside, but it does offer great 360 degree views.
 You won’t miss the huge National Arena Philip II of Macedonia stadium if you poke your head over the castle’s northern parapet.

 Mustafa Pasha Mosque